 Medicine is also known for making an extensive use of blue lasers.
 The majority of titanium elements placed in a human body during surgeries is marked with blue lasers.
 Additionally, blue lasers are used as an illumination source in fluorescence microscopy.

 On top of that, industrial applications such as heating up materials, cutting and welding benefit from good power absorption.
-Materials such as titanium, copper or gold are able to absorb about 65-80% energy from a blue laser.
-This is particularly useful in case of welding, since the low absorption of an IR laser (5%) would lead to a heightened amount of defects across the processed chunks of metal.
+Materials such as Titanium, Copper or Gold are able to absorb about 65-80% energy from a blue laser.
+This is particularly useful in the case of welding, since the low absorption of an IR laser (5%) would lead to a heightened amount of defects across the processed chunks of metal.
 Conversely, blue lasers are highly apt for situations where thin metals are to be swiftly and reliably joined with little to no defects.
-The high blue laser beam absorption rate is also capable of speeding up the assemble rate for additive manufacturing for both laser metal deposition and powder bed growth methods.
+The high blue laser beam absorption rate is also capable of speeding up the assembly rate for additive manufacturing for both laser metal deposition and powder bed growth methods.
 While this depends on the material used, one can expect a speed increase by a factor of three to ten by adopting blue lasers.
 Besides that, the small focus spot size of a blue laser leads to two additional benefits.
 First of all, for a set optical system, the beam waist of a 450 nm beam of light is less than half that of a corresponding beam waist of a 1080 nm beam.
 Thus, using a blue laser beam can improve the feature scaling ability, resolution and precision of the finished product.
 Moreover, if the same resolution that is possible with an IR beam is applied, a blue laser can supply the same resolution, but for an area four times as large.
 Clearly, the outstanding potential improvement of manufacturing quality and processing speed can be highly opportune.

-However, if you just want to purchase your first engraving head, you may want to try our Prusa Laser Upgrade Bundle, which includes a 2W blue laser engraving head:
+If you require a higher operating power, we strongly suggest looking at our PLH3D-15W Laser Head.
+However, if you just want to purchase your first engraving head, you may want to try our 2W laser engraving head.